bbtai2lab/graphic2sequence/README.md

 with 3 kinds of CNN encoder:
 1. Resnet18
 2. Resnet152 (`torch.no_grad()`)
-3. 2 layer CNN pretrained by AutoEncoder
+3. 2 layer CNN pretrained by AutoEncoder (model is defined in AE_bootstrap.py)

+---
+AutoEncoding bootstrap images

+Several experiment (*AE_experiment_v?.py*) to see **whether we can solve the button color issue** by pretraining a CNN-Encoder by Auto-Encoding bootstrap images.

+conclusion : Failed.